-- Check out the luxury shops in town: What you may not know about Mykonos, is that there are a string of fantastic luxury shops.
+- Check out the luxury shops in town: What you may not know about Mykonos is that there is a string of fantastic luxury shops.
 Whether you are looking for something unique, bespoke, or handmade, there are so many gorgeous shops to explore and indulge in.

 For more things to do in Mykonos, check my post: What to do in Mykonos.